bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_2/workshop_2_instructions.md

 *Topics and Concepts*
 - wget and FTP
-- Qsub scripts
+- Qsub scripts / Shell scripts
 - Basic job monitoring

 *Tasks*
-- Download a bacterial genome of your choice from NCBI (https://www.ncbi.nlm.nih.gov/datasets/genome/) using FTP and wrap it in a qsub script
+- Download a bacterial genome of your choice from NCBI (https://www.ncbi.nlm.nih.gov/datasets/genome/) using FTP and wrap it in a shell script
+- Write python code to calculate the sequence length and GC content in a script
+- Reformat your script to a qsub script
 - Submit your job to the compute cluster
 - Monitor your job's progress